 Check Your Providers

-Whether you opt for an organized tour of the Land of Smiles or just a daytrip to the nearest animal park, it's now more important then ever to check who your providers are.
+Whether you opt for an organized tour of the Land of Smiles or just a day trip to the nearest animal park, it's now more important then ever to check who your providers are.
 Take the case of Thailand's elephant "sanctuaries".
-They are infamously split between bona fide conservation parks that are dedicated to helping the national animal, and rough, unaccredited places where the big-eared, beautiful beasts are still chained up and forced to traipse along muddy paths with photo-snapping tourists on their back, day in, day out.
+They are infamously split between bona fide conservation parks that are dedicated to helping the national animal, and rough, unaccredited places where the big-eared, beautiful beasts are still chained up and forced to wander along muddy paths with photo-snapping tourists on their back, day in, day out.
 Needless to say, you're going to want to avoid the latter.

 Be Mindful Of Your Chosen Transport

 Going green with your mode of transport is an important aspect of sustainable travel.
-Remember that unless you're whizzing around on Elon Musk's futuristic tube cars (clue: no one is whizzing around on Elon Musk's futuristic tube cars) then it's likely your going to be contributing to carbon emissions.
+Remember that unless you're whizzing around on Elon Musk's futuristic tube cars (just FYI: no one is whizzing around on Elon Musk's futuristic tube cars) then it's likely your going to be contributing to carbon emissions.
 Everything from buses to trains, speedboats to planes has CO2 or fossil fuels that billow out into the atmosphere.

 The point to bear in mind is that some modes of transport are far better than others.
 If you're serious about pursuing sustainable travel, you can start by planning travel trips that make use of modes of movement that aren't so bad.
 Walking is best – you expend nothing but your own energy when you're getting around on two legs, and you can look forward to some real adventures along the way.
 Of course, walking isn't always possible – Bali and Vietnam aren't just a stroll from New York, eh?